m-u-k-u-l/Nodejs-Express-crud-API/README.md

 ## Node js Express Mongoose Rest API Development.
 ### CRUD API Development

+Note : First your need to create your own database and collection with valid schema as created in our project modal then add your connection string in .env file varialbe . then run the project.

 Follow the steps below to run this project :

 1. npm i